davidmoten/sparse-hilbert-index/README.md

 ## Algorithm
 Here is some more implementation detail for this library:

+1. Scan the input data to obtain the range of values used in each dimension.
+Each dimensions range will be used to map each dimension on to the range of values used by an ordinate of the hilbert curve (0..2<sup>bits</sup>-1).

-The hilbert curve index is calculated using the java library [hilbert-curve](https://github.com/davidmoten/hilbert-curve).
-This library can calculate 3 million indexes a second so I've chosen to not store the hilbert index with the associate record but instead calculate it on-demand.
+2. Sort the data based on the hilbert index of each point mapped from each record.
+Note that the hilbert index is calculated using the java library [hilbert-curve](https://github.com/davidmoten/hilbert-curve).
+This library can calculate 3 million indexes a second so we don't store the hilbert index with the associate record but instead calculate it on-demand.

-TODO
+3. Create a sparse index (a binary file) for the sorted data file.

 ## Why would I use this library?
 That's a good question!
 Especially as AWS offer Athena on CSV files (and other formats) in S3 buckets that can can do a full scan of a 2GB CSV file in 1.5 seconds!